Sari-Saif/Buy-bye-bye/README.md

 The planning of the application and the method of work described here were carried out throughout the semester.

 ### The Initiation Document
-In this document we were asked to design the purpose of the application, and to characterize two named processes for each type of user.
+In this document we were asked to design the purpose of the application, and to characterize two main processes for each type of user.
 After discussion, the following requirements were decided:
   * Buyer
     * will be able to buy a product (choose a store -> choose a product -> add to basket -> payment)
     * will be able to rate a store (selection of a store -> rating)

-* Familiar
+* Seller
     * will be able to sell a product (creating a store -> creating a product)
     * will be able to confirm and manage orders (login to profile -> view pending orders -> select an order -> confirm the order)